xlcollaborative/xlf-agreement/agreement.md

 ### Addresses

 The first two contributors must agree on a global, free or low-cost, high-speed, electronic communication system, such as e-mail, and provide addresses for that system.
+They must publish dated statement of that choice, together with the terms of this agreement, where potential contributors can find and read them.
 Later contributors must provide addresses for the same system.

 ### Change of Address